Developing New Business in Boston

 Economic growth: Boston’s economy grew by 3.6 percent between 2014 and 2015 as measured by Gross City Product (GCP).
 This builds on 3.8 percent growth the prior year, running a point ahead of the growth rate of the overall U.S. economy.

 Job and wage growth: Boston outperformed both Massachusetts and the nation with annual job growth of 2.7 percent between 2014 and 2015.

 Boston’s growth in the 2nd quarter of 2017 was even more impressive –4.0%

 Boston is a large metropolis with businesses in every conceivable sector.
 Whatever you sell, you can sell it here, whether food, bio-medical products, software or SaaS services, or travel products.

-In a report from North Eastern University, Johathon Smoke, Chief Economist at Realtor.com cited strong consumer confidence – buoyed by low unemployment – as one of the factors contributing to a strong 2017.
-Unemployment in the Bay State is down to 3.3%, well below the national average of 4.9%, and it’s likely to continue says Northeatern University economist Clayton Matthews.
+In a report from North Eastern University, Johnathon Smoke, Chief Economist at Realtor.com cited strong consumer confidence – buoyed by low unemployment – as one of the factors contributing to a strong 2017.
+It’s no different now in 2o20.
+Unemployment in the Bay State is down to 3.3%, well below the national average of 4.9%, and it’s likely to continue says Northeastern University economist Clayton Matthews.